photoprism/photoprism/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Support Request
+name: Question
-about: You have general questions or need assistance
+about: You have a general question or need assistance
-title: NO SUPPORT REQUESTS PLEASE
+title: Please don't use GitHub Issues! 🙃
 labels: question
 assignees: ''

 ---

-Please don't create GitHub Issues to get support! 🙃

 You are welcome to use our Community Chat...